Open-Source-Medical-Supplies/project-library-api/README.md

 This directory contains Deno-based serverless functions.
 Each function is a small module that can be called via an HTTP request.
 Important sub-folders include:

 - **`categories/`**
-  - `index.ts`: A Supabase edge function that queries the `categories` table in the database.
-It accepts JSON with optional fields:
-    - `search`: A string to filter category names via case-insensitive matching.
-    - `categoryTokens`: A comma-separated list of token values.
-The function will return all categories whose tokens match the provided list.

-  - `deno.json`: Provides metadata and dependencies for the Deno environment.

-- **`search/`**
-  - `index.ts`: A simple example function that logs a message and returns a JSON response with a `"message"` field.
-It shows how to handle a POST request and send a JSON response.

-  - `deno.json`: Similar to above, houses metadata for the search function.
+  - Used to fetch categories from the database.

-- **`sync/`** *(not fully displayed here)*
+- **`sync/`**
-  - Might be used to synchronize data with another system.
+  - Used to sync data between Webflow and Supabase.
+It contains a function that is triggered by a webhook from Webflow.

-- **`projects/`** *(not fully displayed here)*
+- **`projects/`**
-  - Another function that can connect to or manage a `projects` table.
+  - The primary search function for the project library.

+- *`filters/`**
+  - Fetches filters that are rendered on the frontend search sidebar.

 - **`shared/`**
   - `cors.ts`: A small shared utility to insert necessary CORS headers, enabling cross-origin requests.

 - **`tests/`**
-  - `search-test.ts`: Potentially a test suite for the `search` function.
-This may include an example of how to test edge functions locally.

-### 4. Additional files
+### 4. Dependency Management
-- `package.json` / `package-lock.json`: Standard npm configurations, possibly used for local development or other scripts.
+- `package.json` / `package-lock.json`: Standard npm configurations, used for local development.

 ## Data Models